 by Anna Selle

-Once a week, for the last year or so, members of a BIPOC meditation sangha hosted by the Garrison Institute have put time aside to join a shared and safer space.
+Once a week, members of a BIPOC meditation sangha hosted by the Garrison Institute have put time aside to join a shared and safer space.
 What began as a virtual gathering in response to the COVID pandemic has become a real community — something that its members think will continue long after the pandemic subsides.

 The sangha was formed by two meditation teachers, Kaira Jewel Lingo and Dr. Marisela Gomez.
 In the summer of 2020, communities in the U.S. were at a critical moment: people around the country were participating in week-long protests ignited by police brutality, the COVID-19 pandemic continued to rage on, and an upcoming presidential election promised hope for some and disenchantment for others.

 Both Kaira Jewel and Marisela saw a need for spaces where Black, Indigenous and People of Color could bring their whole selves and find space to be in community with one another while acknowledging and processing very real emotions.
 The realities of suffering, Kaira Jewel said, are a natural part of our world that can coexist with clarity, joy, and togetherness.
 In her practice as a Dharma teacher, Kaira Jewel aims to help her community find the balance where these experiences can coexist.

 “I really have for most of my life been drawn to creating and being a part of communities that are practicing transformation and spiritual practice to become more free,” Kaira Jewel said.
 “Freedom is being able to really see and understand what arises in us.”